baojason/RaspberryPi-FreeRTOS/README.md

 2. Copy the kernel.img from the output of the "make" to the same temporary folder
 3. Create a file with name as config.txt and have the following content:
     > kernel=kernel.img
+    note: since the default kernel name is "kernel.img", this file can be ignored if you only use "kernel.img" as the name.
 4. Format a mini SD card in FAT32 (no need to use a big one, in my case, I just use 2G SD card) and copy all the 4 files in the temporary folder to it.
 5. Insert this mini SD card to a Raspberry Pi before power up.